smtylmzx/RouteOptimizer-FlaskWebService/README.md

 Requirement data and demands variables for post method.
 - The data is distance matrix for all locations.
-- And demands is locations's capasities.
+- And demands is locations's capacities.

 ```json
 "data": "[